Installation of libremail

 (or command similar with another file).

-will contain one or more files presentation (a file by
+Subdirectory Libremail will contain one or more presentation

-More precisely, the pages of man will be installed in the
+More precisely, the man pages will be installed in the

 directories :